Twisted-Tangerine/dsrec/README.md

 ```sh
 pip install -r requirements.txt
 ```
-By the way, we recommend you install the `tmux`
+By the way, we recommend you install the `tmux`.

 ## Dataset
 1. Download the three datasets (**TripAdvisor**, **Yelp**, **Grocery & Gourmet Food**) from their official sources and place the raw files in the ```/PreProcess/raw_data```.